 BizAid Business Orientation is a great no-cost opportunity provided by SBDP to meet with business professionals who can provide you with basic information and guidance to ensure your new small business can soar.
 The material covers: Personal Preparation, Research and Focus, Determining Structure, Building a Business Plan, and Execution.

 SBDP serves as a clearinghouse of information to directly help business owners or refer them to the other resources.
-The following five directories contain over 200 local organizations that collectively offer a wide range of services and resources geared towards small business assistance.
+Find over 100 local organizations on LocallyAustin.org that offer a wide range of services and resources geared towards small business assistance.
 Access these resources under the Small Business Resources tab.

 BizAid℠ Coaching provides no-cost, personalized coaching to Austin based businesses on the development of business and marketing plans, or on personal credit assessments, finding loan sources, completing out loan applications, and financial management assistance.
 Entrepreneurs interested in this wonderful resource must first attend a no cost BizAid Business Orientation.
 Generally held every Tuesday, registration is available online at AustinSmallBiz.com, or by calling 512-974-7800.